 The City Council adopted the 2015-2020 Consolidated Plan on April 7, 2015.
 Overall, the City has performed well at meeting the major goals outlined in the Consolidated Plan.
-In total, the City's CDBG program assisted one hundred seventy seven (177) persons access needed services.
-Of these persons, one hundred twenty-two (122) were extremely-low income, twenty-five (25) were very-low income, twenty five (25) were low-income, and five (5) were moderate-income.
+In total, the City's CDBG program assisted one hundred forty-nine (149) persons access needed services.
+Of these persons, one hundred and two (102) were extremely-low income, nineteen (19) were very-low income, and twenty-eight(28) were low-income.

-As illustrated in Table 1, the City has effectively utilized the CDBG funding to target the provision of services to seniors as well as the provision of shelter and services to homeless individuals and families.
+As illustrated in Table 1, the City has effectively utilized the CDBG funding to target the provision of services to seniors as well as the provision of services to at-risk low-income individuals and families.
 Unfortunately, the City has not been effective at producing new units for low-income and special needs households.
 The major barrier to accomplishing this goal has been the real estate market in Cupertino and the lack of available land.
-However, in FY 17/18 and FY 18/19, the City has (and will) utilized CDBG funds to provide funding to rehabilitation projects of affordable rental housing units that provide housing opportunities to extremely-low-, very-low, and low-income households.
-In FY 15/16, the City also provided CDBG funds for rehabilitation work at Le Beaulieu Housing Development, an affordable housing development for low income seniors.
+However, in FY 18/19, the City utilized CDBG funds to provide funding to rehabilitation five units of affordable rental housing units at Vista Village Apartments.
+These units provide affordable rental housing options to extremely-low-, very-low, and low-income households.

 Additionally, the City has increased its efforts to promote development of affordable housing throughout the City.
 The City joined the Santa Clara County HOME Consortium in 2015.
 HOME funds can be used to fund eligible affordable housing projects for acquisition, construction, and rehabilitation.
 Starting in FY 2015-16, developers of affordable housing projects were eligible to competitively apply through an annual RFP process.
 Applications are submitted to the Santa Clara County Office of Supportive Housing (OSH) for the HOME funds to help subsidize affordable housing projects within the City.
 If the City receives HOME funds from its participation in the HOME Consortium, the required twenty-five percent (25%) matching funds will be provided from the City's BMR AHF.
 Currently, the BMR AHF has an available balance of approximately \$6,000,000.

-The Veranda, which will be developed by Charities Housing, applied for and received \$500,000 in HOME funds from the HOME Consortium.
-The property will provide eighteen (18) units of low-income senior housing and one (1) property manager unit to eighteen (18) households.
-The City provided a twenty-five (25%) match for the project.
+The Veranda, which was developed by Charities Housing and opened in July 2019, received \$500,000 in HOME funds through the HOME Consortium.
+The property provides eighteen (18) units of low-income senior housing and one (1) property manager unit.
+The City provided a twenty-five (25%) match as part of total contribution of 43% (\$5,172,000.00) of the development costs for this project.